zmkfirmware/zmk/app/boards/shields/mf68/README.md

 - Designed for Pro Micro boards
 - PWM backlight control (with optional FDS6630A, not configured)
-- Mini USB port for DIY case
+- Mini USB footprint for DIY case, pads for the original MagicForce 68 daughter board

 ## Default layout
 ![](mf68.png)